 With ad targeting, you know you’re not wasting money by putting your brand in front of people who aren’t interested.

 Ad targeting also allows you to monitor which users have visited your website, giving you the chance to follow up with a Facebook ad.
 You can also use it to analyze trends about your existing audience in order to reach out to similar people who may also be interested.

 More than two-thirds of Americans use Facebook, so your audience is out there waiting for you to reach them!

 2. Create an Enticing Image

-It’s great if you can get users to come visit you, but it’s even better if you’re able to make them order directly from Facebook.
-It’s a feature many restaurant owners aren’t even aware of, but can be a quick and easy way to boost revenue directly from the platform.
-You’ll first have to add your menu to your Facebook profile using the menu tab plugin.
+It’s great if you can get users to come to visit you, but it’s even better if you’re able to make them order directly from Facebook.
+It’s a feature many restaurant owners aren’t even aware of but can be a quick and easy way to boost revenue directly from the platform.
+You’ll first have to add your menu to your Facebook profile using the menu tab plugins.

 You can also share content posted by your customers to further promote engagement.
 Keep your eyes open for posts that tag your restaurant and consider sharing them from your own page.
 This shows that you emphasize engagement with your customers and care about their experience.

 Diversifying your content makes your profile more attractive to potential followers, especially compared to other restaurant pages which are typically full of ads.
 Constant promotional content will turn them off and make your page seem generic and unappealing.

 Facebook gives you extremely powerful tools to monitor the success of your marketing approach, and these can also be used to help continue improving your tactics.

 No matter what type of campaign you’re running, you can always split it into two similar ads and then test them against each other.